24 Aug How to Prevent Eye Strain While Watching TV

 Recent studies reveal that on any given day the average Canadian adult watches approximately 4 hours and 20 minutes of television.
 That adds up to nearly 30 hours of TV viewing per week!

-We’ve all indulged in Netflix marathons or watched entire seasons of our favorite TV show.
+We’ve all indulged in Netflix marathons or watched entire seasons of our favourite TV show.
 But we don’t just stop there.

 Studies on Canadian TV viewing habits indicate that more and more we are also using our phones, tablets and even our laptop computers at the same time, which can put even more strain on our eyes.